DataDog/hiring-engineers/answers.md

     command for Agent V6, what I have, doesn't work.
 I am unsure of how I should being the Agent Check.

+    My answer is the answers.py file is written as if I got the Agent Check to work.

 4. Change your check's collection interval so that it only submits the metric once every 45 seconds.

+answer in answers.py file